cllns/minimal_calendar/README.md

 Development
 ---
-As of August 2014, Minimal Calendar is under active development.
+As of September 2014, Minimal Calendar is under active development.

 Please check out the [todo file](todo.md).

 Minimal Calendar is primarily a "portfolio project".
-That is, I am using it to show my web development skills.

 Getting Started